Ed-Fi-Alliance-OSS/certification-testing/bruno/generic-prompt.md

 - Columns: Resource | Property Name | Is Collection | Data Type | Required(/ Optional) | Scenario n columns ...
 - Interpret cell values (case-insensitive):
   - `REQUIRED` → always assert (scalar presence / non-empty OR array presence & non-empty; references & descriptors asserted for presence & type).
-  - `OPTIONAL` → do not assert unless the field is explicitly mutated (underscored in an `__UPDATE__` task) or listed via future override → then treat as optional conditional (assert-if-present) and cache only if mutable.
+  - `OPTIONAL` → NEVER assert (baseline or update), even if mutated.
+If mutated (underscored) still cache its baseline value and compare in the update script via `expectChanged`, but do not add any presence/type assertion lines.
-  - `CONDITIONAL` → treat identically to `OPTIONAL` for generation (assert-if-present only).
-Rationale: Without embedded business rule logic, the generator cannot determine runtime satisfaction; escalation would add little value.
-If later a machine-readable rule set is added, this behavior can be refined.
+  - `CONDITIONAL` → treat identically to `OPTIONAL`: NEVER assert.
+Mutations are handled only in script-level comparisons.
+Rationale: Without executable rule logic, presence cannot be evaluated reliably; omitting assertions avoids false negatives.
 - Collections (Is Collection = TRUE / indicator):
   - REQUIRED collections: assert array presence & isNotEmpty.
-  - OPTIONAL / CONDITIONAL collections: assert nothing unless mutated (then apply assert-if-present pattern; still avoid asserting length > 0 unless mutation implies element-level change being compared).
+  - OPTIONAL / CONDITIONAL collections: NEVER assert (even if mutated).
+If an element-level field inside such a collection is mutated, compare that element's value script-side (index 0 heuristic) without asserting collection presence.
-- Mutated OPTIONAL / CONDITIONAL scalar/descriptor fields: add to optionalConditionals + mutable cache list.
+  - Mutated OPTIONAL / CONDITIONAL scalar/descriptor fields: add to mutable cache list only (no optionalConditionals assertion list concept remains).
 - Do NOT treat primary key fields as mutable even if marked OPTIONAL/CONDITIONAL (if that occurs, escalate; keys should be REQUIRED).

 ### 3.4 Primary Key Query Construction